 Norway is a very small city located in the state of Michigan.
 With a population of 2,827 people and just one neighborhood, Norway is the 287th largest community in Michigan.
-Norway has an unusually large stock of pre-World War II architecture, making it one of the older and more historic cities.
+Norway has a large stock of pre-World War II architecture, making it one of the older and more historic cities in the country.

-Unlike some cities, Norway isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Norway are a mix of both white- and blue-collar jobs.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Norway is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Norway is a city of service providers, transportation and shipping workers, and professionals.
 There are especially a lot of people living in Norway who work in healthcare suport services (16.78%), food service (11.98%), and sales jobs (9.80%).

 The education level of Norway citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
 17.05% of adults 25 and older in Norway have a college degree.